rfreemo/accelerator-aem-work-with-assetsview/modules/m2-metadata_search/metadata-search.md

    <img alt="screenshot of exercise" src="assets/assign.png" width="602"/>

 9. Open your training asset detail.
-Your modified metadata form has been applied and your users will no longer be able to set or see the asset status.
+Your modified metadata form has been applied and the field Photoshop City should now be visible, contain _Offenburg_ and be editable.

 10. Return to your folder and upload in to your folder the **test.pdf** file in your Exercise_Files.

-11. After the asset has been processed open the details view and note that your metadata form is being used, not the MIME-type specific form that is normally used for a PDF (to see the standard form, open the same test.pdf that your instructor has uploaded in the Training Assets folder).
+11. After the asset has been processed open the details view and note that your **custom metadata form** is being used, This may not be desirable as a PDF is a different MIME type to an image, and by default has a different, PDF specifc, metadata form than an image.
+An example issue us that photoshop:City is irrelevant for a PDF.

+### Activity [#]-3:  Metadata challenge!

+1. Solve this problem of the PDF file having the metadata configuration of an image.
+Your PDF and your Image should be able to exist inside your folder or child-folder(s), but with different, MIME-type appropriate, metadata fields.
+The PDF should have the default PDF metadata visible, and the image should have your custom metadata visible.

+   > Hints:
+   > - The name of the default Metadata Form for a PDF form is _application_.
+   > - Key point: you cannot apply multiple Metadata Forms to a folder.

-## Activity [#]-3: Search
+### Activity [#]-4: Search

 1. Click on the search icon at the top of the left panel.